sirkapil/nehu/pages/miss.md

 ![kapil][photo]

-Now, Chamki, Take a deep breath and smile now😊.I'm missing you too and send me a text right now.
+Now, Chamki, Take a deep breath and smile now😊.
+I'm missing you too and send me a text right now.

 Lots of Love